mum-ml-group-msm/Project-1/README.md

-# Project-1
+# ML-Project1
-Machine learning course Project 1
+For files related to project 1 on classification